Gain an International Perspective in One of the Most Global Cities in the United States

-- ‘A’ rating for International Law, Pre-Law Magazine Winter 2020
+- ‘A’ rating in 2021 for International Law, Pre-Law Magazine winter issue and winter 2020 issue

 - Top 25 school for foreign lawyers and a hot spot for international law, The International Jurist

-International Moot Court Program: Miami Law offers a comprehensive international moot court program where students travel to competitions around the world some of which have included:
+International Moot Court Program: The only one of its kind in the U.S., Miami Law offers a unique and comprehensive program in which students travel and compete, in Spanish and English, in competitions around the world.
+Some have included:

 - Foreign Direct Investment Arbitration Moot